Alex Kroll: Advertising career

-Alex Kroll spent his entire business career in advertising at Young & Rubicam, where he rose from copywriter in 1963 to CEO in 1985, retiring as Chairman and CEO at the end of 1994.
-Kroll rose rapidly through the ranks in just his first seven years, becoming Executive Vice-President and Creative Director at the agency in 1970 at the age of 33.
+Alex Kroll spent his entire business career in advertising at Young & Rubicam, where he rose from copywriter in 1963 to CEO in 1985, retiring as chairman and CEO at the end of 1994.
+Kroll rose rapidly through the ranks in just his first seven years, becoming executive vice-president and creative director at the agency in 1970 at the age of 33.

 During his 10 years as CEO, Y&R's worldwide billings increased 2 1/2 times, to $8 billion, and its offices more than doubled, to 331.
 Under his leadership, Y&R opened the first advertising agencies in Russia and China and built the largest agency network in Central and Eastern Europe.
 Bravo grew into America's largest Hispanic agency.
 And, Y&R acquired Landor, the world's leading identity and design company.

 Activities

-Kroll served as Chairman both for the American Association of Advertising Agencies and the Advertising Council, the organization which produces most of the important public service advertising in the United States.
+Kroll was Chairman both for the American Association of Advertising Agencies and the Advertising Council, the organization which produces most of the important public service advertising in the United States.
 Under his leadership in 1997, the Council launched an initiative to direct donated media to highlight public causes.

-Kroll stepped down from Young and Rubicam in 1994, but still kept busy after his retirement, serving as a senior adviser to the Bill Bradley Presidential Exploratory Committee in 1998, which was formed by former U.S. Senate Democrat Bill Bradley of New Jersey.
+Kroll stepped down from Young and Rubicam in 1994, but still kept busy after his retirement, as a senior adviser to the Bill Bradley Presidential Exploratory Committee in 1998, which was formed by former U.S. Senate Democrat Bill Bradley of New Jersey.
 The committee's intent was to explore a presidential candidacy with the Federal Election Commission.

 He developed a program called "Play It Smart", which encourages football coaches to set academic goals for their students.
 Kroll was featured in the 2009 Showtime program Full Color Football.

+Personal life and death

+On December 23, 1961, Alex Kroll married Phyllis Benford, whose father was a vice president at Allegheny Ludlum Steel Corporation, in a well-publicized ceremony in Miami Beach, Florida.
+The couple had two sons and one daughter, whom they raised in West Redding, Connecticut, before moving to Charlotte, Vermont, years later.

+Kroll lived next door to his daughter and two of his grandchildren until his death on December 17, 2024, at the age of 87.

 Awards

-Kroll is a recipient of the Horatio Alger Award, the NCAA Silver Medal for Excellence, the Walter Camp Distinguished American Award, and the American Jewish Committee's National Human Relations Award.
-He is a member of the College Football Hall of Fame and the Advertising Hall of Fame.
+Kroll was a recipient of the Horatio Alger Award, the NCAA Silver Medal for Excellence, the Walter Camp Distinguished American Award, and the American Jewish Committee's National Human Relations Award.
+He was a member of the College Football Hall of Fame and the Advertising Hall of Fame.

-Personal life

-On December 23, 1961, Alex Kroll married Phyllis Benford, whose father served as a vice president at Allegheny Ludlum Steel Corporation, in a well-publicized ceremony in Miami Beach, Florida.
-The couple has two sons and one daughter, whom they raised in West Redding, Connecticut, before moving to Charlotte, Vermont, years later.
-They now live next door to their daughter and their two favorite grandchildren.